 - You pay out-of-pocket

-Ultimately it depends on who was at fault for the accident.
-Fault is determined after witness statements, the police report, and other evidence is considered.
+Ultimately, it depends on who was at fault for the accident.
+If you don't live in one of the no-fault states, fault is determined after witness statements, the police report and other evidence is considered by your insurance company.
 Once fault is determined, you can seek rental car compensation while your car is being fixed.